Substance Use

 How Trauma Influences the Development of Co-occurring Disorders

-Trauma often acts as the spark that ignites these co-existing conditions.
+Trauma often ignites these coexisting conditions.
 People who have experienced trauma are more likely to develop both anxiety and addiction.

 Anxiety is our body’s alarm system against potential threats or dangers.
 However, when this alarm is set off by trauma, it results in persistent fear, a common symptom of anxiety disorders like panic attacks.